-This post shows two recent projects to prepare tools and materials for painting.
+This post shows two recent projects of making tools and materials for painting.

 Brush Holder

-I’ve used many temporary methods of wrapping brushes for outdoor painting, to protect them from being bent in carrying cases.
-But when my friend Susan showed up on site one day with a cloth brush holder, I had to make one for myself.
-Luckily, my mom taught me to sew when I was a kid.
-A rigid mailing tube cut to the length of the brush roll further protects brush hairs from being bent in transit.
+I’ve wrapped brushes many different ways to protect them from being damaged during transport.
+A friend sewed her own brush holder that motivated me to make one for myself.
+My mother taught me how to sew when I was a kid; I used a leftover piece of canvas to make mine.
+A rigid mailing tube cut to the length of the rolled brushes further protects brush hairs from being bent in transit.

 Panels

-For the past year, I chose to paint on primed paper for both the low initial cost and ease of preparation.
+For the past year, I painted on primed paper for two reasons: low initial cost and easy preparation.
 For my next series of work, I’ll use plywood panels.
-We went to three lumber dealers to evaluate the quality of wood being offered.
+We went to three local lumber outlets to evaluate the quality of wood being offered.
 The best price for quality in my area was Maple/Birch, 3/4 inch, 11 ply plus two veneers, 18 mm, 4’x8′ @ $50.
-Drew used the table saw to cut 10 pieces into 10×10 inch panels for the first group.
-He set up a jig for a router to cut keyholes on the backs for hanging.
-This stack is ready to be primed.
+Drew used the table saw to cut 10 pieces into 10×10 inch panels for the first set.
+He set up a jig and router to cut keyhole hanging slots on the backs.
+This stack is ready to be gesso primed.